Danielle-Morris-1/Remediation-Automation/README.md

-📁 This folder houses all the code for our remediation scripts, including:
+📁 This folder houses all the code for my remediation scripts, including:

 * 💻 PowerShell scripts (`.ps1`)
 * ⚙️ Bash scripts (`.sh`)